-The charity's second research project is being undertaken by scientists at the UK's Central Laser Facility (UK Research & Innovation - Science and Technology Facilities Council) at Harwell, Oxfordshire, UK.
-The project, which commenced in November 2019, is a three-year study exploring quantum biology using entangled photons, biophotons and electromagnetic fields in living systems (grant award of £452,857).
-Due to the Covid-19 pandemic the laboratory was either closed or access restricted for much of the year which impacted on progress.
-However, the team gave regular reports and presentations and despite the challenges they continue to work hard to drive the project forwards.
+Central Laser Facility, Harwell, Oxfordshire, UK: The charity's second research project, which commenced in November 2019, continues at the Central Laser Facility (UK Research & Innovation - Science and Technology Facilities Council).
+The project is exploring quantum biology using entangled photons, biophotons and electromagnetic fields in living systems (grant award of £452,857).
+Covid-19 related laboratory closures and restrictions slowed the pace of the research, but in recent months the team has made significant progress and the reports and presentations are encouraging.
+The team continues to build on the collaboration with the University of Westminster and to engage with related groups at the Harwell campus.

-In August 2020, the charity awarded its third research grant to the Quantum Biology Laboratory, Howard University, USA for a two-year study 'Cooperative and coherent quantum phenomena in the life sciences' (grant award of US\$550,000).
-Under the direction of Dr Philip Kurian, the grant is addressing fundamental questions at the nexus of quantum theory, electrodynamics, and biosystems.
-Collaborating with researchers in Switzerland and Mexico, the scientists are aiming to demonstrate cooperative quantum phenomena in tubulin protein architectures, which form a significant part of cytoskeletal networks in the brain and throughout the cells of higher organisms.
+Quantum Biology Laboratory, Howard University, US: The charity's third research project 'Cooperative and coherent quantum phenomena in the life sciences' (grant award of US\$550,000) is a 2-year study that commenced in September 2020.
+Led by the Quantum Biology Laboratory it is being undertaken in collaboration with the Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland and Benemerita Universidad Autonoma de Puebla, Mexico.
+The trustees have been pleased with progress and due to the impact of Covid-19 on international travel they approved a no-cost extension, taking the project end date to January 2023.
+The project is aiming to demonstrate cooperative quantum phenomena in tubulin protein architectures, which form a significant part of cytoskeletal networks in the brain and throughout the cells of higher organisms.

-The charity awarded its fourth research grant in February 2021 to Professor Michael Levin at the Allen Discovery Center, Tufts University, USA for a two-year study 'Understanding host reprogramming by tissue fragments: a computational and bioelectric approach' (grant award of US\$199,589).
-Professor Levin, whose work demonstrates the variety of ways in which information is communicated and stored by cellular collectives, beyond the purely genetic, told the charity "I'm extremely excited to partner with The Guy Foundation on this work, which will probe new ways by which biological tissues store information in physiological, not genetic, media.
-These mechanisms have many implications for regenerative medicine and synthetic bioengineering."
+Allen Discovery Center, Tufts University, US: The charity's fourth research project, which commenced in June 2021 led by Professor Michael Levin at the Allen Discovery Center, is a two-year study 'Understanding host reprogramming by tissue fragments: a computational and bioelectric approach' (grant award of US\$199,589).
+The study is aiming to probe new ways by which biological tissues store information in physiological, not genetic, media.
+These mechanisms have many implications for regenerative medicine and synthetic bioengineering.
+The project has not been affected by the Covid-19 pandemic to date and the team's reports and presentations show good progress was made in the first year.